openthc/docker/INSTALL.md

 ## Startup

-Authentication and profile configuration needs to be migrated after the environment's initial boot.
+After the environment's initial boot, we must migrate authentication and profile configuration.
 To do this, run the `first-time.php` initialization script in the App service.
-Note: The initialization script uses the service configuration found in `gfs/`.
-These configurations must be modified before the first boot in order to migrate user modifications.

 The following services will be available on the host system using the default configuration: